sebastianhoenig/dl-quick-train/README.md

 ```

 Setting `activation_cache_dir` enables caching of model activations on disk.
+Caches are stored in subdirectories determined by the model name, dataset,
-If the directory already contains cached activations for the requested
+layer, activation dimension, submodule and sequence length.
+If the directory
+already contains cached activations for the requested configuration they will
-configuration, they will be loaded instead of recomputed.
+be loaded instead of recomputed.

 `run_pipeline` accepts a `start_method` argument controlling the
 multiprocessing start method (default: `"forkserver"`).
 Crash reporting is